secarrel/Bike_Park_ecommerce/TESTING.md

     before the else statement in the fixed code.

     After this change, orders were working as expected.
-The screenshot shown at the end of the double payment bug, shows this working as well.
+The screenshot shown at the end of the double payment bug shows this working as well.
 I fixed these bugs at the same time so screenshots are partly shared.

 - #### User details update form not saving

-    During testing, I found that the user details form accessed from the profile page, doesn't save and update the details for the user if there is a change.
-After investigation I found that the method 'POST' wasn't in the request so nothing after the 'if' statement in my view for this functionality was happeing.
+    During testing, I found that the user details form accessed from the profile page doesn't save and update the details for the user if there is a change.
+After investigation, I found that the method 'POST' wasn't in the request so nothing after the 'if' statement in my view for this functionality was happening.
 With the view looking correct, I investigated the template and form for this feature.
 I found that I had set the action of the form to 'profile' instead of 'user_details', which is the name of the function in the view that handles this functionality.
 After updating this the user details were behaving as expected.

 - #### Order details page doesn't display order details

     So the user can review their order details, I added a link on the 'Order History' page which directs the user to the Checkout Success template.
-However, I had a seperate function in my view for this and hadn't updated the contexts to include 'OrderLineItems' which is what was being iterated through in the template.
+However, I had a separate function in my view for this and hadn't updated the contexts to include 'OrderLineItems' which is what was being iterated through in the template.
 After adding OrderLineItems to the contexts, the page displayed the correct information.

 ### Unresolved Bugs

 - #### Empty List when filtering activities

-    On the bookings page for the admin, I added the functionlaity to filter by activity.
+    On the bookings page for the admin, I added the functionality to filter by activity.
 This functionality works but if no results are returned, there is no message explaining there are no activities.
-I added in a javascript function to confirm that there were no activities but couldn't make the message disappear when there were activities.
-I tried to resolve this for a while but with time pressures, had to remove the functionlaity all together with the intention of implimenting it after submission of the project.
+I added a javascript function to confirm that there were no activities but couldn't make the message disappear when there were activities.
+I tried to resolve this for a while but with time pressures, had to remove the functionality.
+I intend to implement it after the submission of the project.
+I believe that this also requires the use of AJAX so I'll be looking into this as a priority.